An IRA lets you save for retirement without going through an employer, and it can lower your annual taxes

 Your contribution amount can only be as much as your earned income, though.
 So if your earned income for the year was $5,000, then you can only contribute up to $5,000 that year.
 The annual IRA contribution limit also applies across all types of IRAs.
 For example, if you already contributed $5,000 to a Roth IRA this year, then the maximum you can put in a traditional IRA is $1,000.

 You also have until Tax Day to make your IRA contributions.
-In 2020, you had until July 15 to fund your IRA.
 The deadline is usually April 15, but Tax Day was moved because of the coronavirus.

 Traditional IRAs are usually funded with after-tax income, meaning you already paid income tax, but you can recoup money through the IRA deduction.